Ridesharing services have all but replaced the typical “yellow cab” taxis that proliferated the streets of the world up to the last decade.

 If your damages exceed the responsible party’s insurance limits, you may need to file a lawsuit or seek other avenues of recovery.

-The only way to figure out which of these legal strategies you should pursue is to consult with your local Arkansas rideshare accident attorney at Harris Law Firm.
+The only way to figure out which of these legal strategies you should pursue is to consult with your local Arkansas Uber accident attorney at Harris Law Firm.
 We will help you quantify your damages, identify the responsible party, and develop the right legal strategy to recover those damages.

 What Are the Relevant Insurance Limits?